yente0603/CSE_OS/markdown.md

 6. segment line: three or more *** / --- / ___ /
    e.g.,
    ***
-   This is my first markdown
+   This is my first markdown manual.
    ***
 7. code: